Maddilyn Goodwin - My Story

 The Early Days

 We grew up in a small city, Gladstone, in Central Queensland.
 Its climate is humid and subtropical, the population is about 50,000, and it's home to Queensland's largest multi-commodity shipping port.
 My parents are not musicians.
 My dad is a chemical engineer working at an industrial plant, and my mum owns her own quilting shop where she also runs classes, Sew Patch n Quilt, although she has a long background in occupational therapy.
 My mum played piano and guitar as a child, and took up clarinet and saxophone in her 30s.
 I had a crack at the clarinet and saxophone, but never clicked with them.
 The 'squeaks' of the reed instruments made me cry.
 I took music lessons as every kid does in school, and soon started taking private piano lessons.
-That didn't quite work out either - after two years it turns out I couldn't relate the music to the correct keys and I had been 'playing by ear' the whole time, so I kind of gave up.
+That didn't quite work out either - after two years it turned out I couldn't identify the keys of the piano to the notes on the page (I had essentially been playing by ear the whole time - not sure how that happened what with my lackluster aural skills these days??), so I kind of gave up.
 I took up flute when I was 9, I think, only because it was the instrument all my friends were going to play.
 I stuck with it.
 And the rest is history?

 Next Step: Conservatories

 I was no wunderkind, but I was persistent.
-I was 16 when I realised I had to get serious if I wanted to chase an orchestral career (I didn't really get serious until...
-23. Two years ago, wow).
+I was 16 when I realised I had to get serious if I wanted to chase an orchestral career.
+(I didn't really get serious until...
+23. But I had good intentions?)
 My tertiary studies began in Brisbane at the Queensland Conservatorium, where I studied for four years (and where I met all of our Sunburnt Country composers).
 My teacher, German flutist Gerhard Mallon, was a mentor for the mind as much as the music, which I needed in these early days.
 It was the case of suddenly being a small fish in a big pond; I had never seen such talent and competition before in my life - that is hard for someone who easily succumbs to doubt and the feeling of worthlessness.
 I was fighting a depression since the age of 15, and this very much affected my musical progression.
 More recently I have realised that I could not fully commit myself to my creative development until I overcame the challenges of mental illness and learnt to recognise how it manifested in me.

 My bachelor degree was the time for me to discover "real life", living out of home.
 Brisbane, as I mentioned, is about 600km south of my hometown, so I moved out of home (and considerably far away, although in Australia I wouldn't say it's much of a distance) at 17.
 I was very lucky to have security from my family, but I have always been a worker.
 From the moment I could have a part-time job (13 or 14 years old), I had one.
 I learnt a lot about time management and juggling a university workload, part-time work, and a social life.